Nadia-Mas/Nadia-Mas.github.io/_pages/projects.md

 # description: <h6>We aim to address <b>sustainability, reliability, and efficiency</b> of machine learning, by selecting the most relevant data for training, among other techniques.</h6>
 nav: true
 nav_order: 2
-display_categories: [Best Young Researcher Among Master's Degree Students, Ranked 1st Student, Best TA in Univeristy]
+display_categories: [Best Young Researcher in Faculty in 2022, Ranked 1st Student in 2023, Best TA in Univeristy in 2023]
 horizontal: false
 ---
 <!-- We aim to address <span class="emp"><b>sustainability, reliability, and efficiency</b></span> of machine learning, by selecting the most relevant data for training, among other techniques. -->